Spirent/iTest-assets/Libraries/DUTs/Community/di_adtran/README.md

 IP | device IP
 userid |
 password |
-abort_execution | If there is a failure in login this argument determines if execution is aborted or not.
-Default value is 1 (for yes).
+abort_execution | If there is a failure in login this argument determines if execution is aborted or not.<br>Default value is 1 (for yes).
 This corresponds with current behavior.
 ### send_login
 Quick call for Juniper devices through the Acme NOC